 LINKS AND SOURCES

 - Some titles were excluded from this round-up of Rugby League-themed books for children as they are quite dated and/or no longer readily available.
 Some school and public libraries may still hold copies.
 I have created an extended list of League-themed titles for children on the Trove Australia website; you can view the list here.
-(The list includes the only book I found that had a female protagonist, the 1984 publication The Girl Who Loved Football.)

 - Reading Time, the journal of the Children’s Book Council of Australia, has reviewed some of the titles mentioned above.
 You can find the reviews here.